 Uma Menon is a sixteen-year-old high school student, author, and activist from Winter Park, Florida.

-Her acclaimed writing has been nominated twice for the Pushcart Prize and appeared in over three dozen different publications, including Huffington Post, Chicago Tribune, The Rumpus, and Ruminate Magazine.
+Her acclaimed writing has been nominated twice for the Pushcart Prize and appeared in over three dozen different publications, including The Huffington Post, The Progressive, The Rumpus, and Orlando Sentinel.
 She has also received the 2019 Lee Bennett Hopkins Award from the Florida State Poets Association and won the National High School Poetry Contest.
-Uma was named a 2019 National Poetry Month Editor’s Pick Poet by Brain Mill Press and a 2020 National YoungArts Winner in Writing.
+Uma was named a 2019 Editor’s Pick Poet by Brain Mill Press and a 2020 National YoungArts Winner in Writing.
 Her first chapbook was published by Zoetic Press.
 Her first book, Hands for Language, was shortlisted by the 2019 International Erbacce-Prize and is forthcoming from Mawenzi House Publishing in 2020.

 Uma was invited to the 2019 State of the Union by US Congresswoman Stephanie Murphy in recognition of her writing on youth activism, making her one of the youngest guests in the event’s history.
 She was also selected to the 2020 US Senate Youth Program, where she will serve as one of two Youth Senators from each state.
 Uma was named by Kudumbam Magazine as one of the 100 Most Influential Women of Malayali Origin in 2018.